 Q. Do I require records from all of the post-secondary institutions attended?

 A: YES, a history is required from each university attended.
 Applicants who attended universities outside North America must provide notarized English translations to accompany all foreign documentation not written in English or French.

 Q. Why does my online application still show that I have documents pending?
 I submitted my documents weeks ago.

 Q. Can I provide more than two reference letters?

-A: Two academic reference letters are required, but in exceptional circumstances we will accept one or two more.
+A: Two academic reference letters are required, but in exceptional circumstances we will accept one more.

 Q. Do I need to submit my Graduate Record Examination (GRE) results?